 For more information on calculating the foreign-earned income exclusion, see the IRS.

 When do I become a tax resident?

 Countries have different rules about when you become a resident for tax purposes.
+In some countries, you become a tax resident from day one of setting your permanent home there.
 In Spain for example, you’ll be a tax resident if you spend more than 183 days in the country in a calendar year.
 In the UK, there’s a Statutory Residence Test for working out your residence status for a tax year.
 In the USA, you’ll be considered a US resident for tax purposes under conditions set out in a ‘substantial presence test’, which looks at how many days you’re physically present in the country.